A nonparametric doubly robust test for a continuous treatment effect: Setup and method

-assume we have $P(S_{\tau}\cap S_{\pi}\cap S_{\mu})=1$. \end{enumerate} \end{assumption} We also impose some conditions on the estimators of the nuisance parameters and the local linear estimator of the treatment effect curve.
+Statement~\ref{assm:DA-item4} about the sets $S_\tau$, $S_{\pi_0}$, $S_\mu$ is just a slight relaxation of the requirement that the given functions all be simultaneously almost surely continuous everywhere.
+We also impose some conditions on the estimators of the nuisance parameters and the local linear estimator of the treatment effect curve.
 We assume the estimators for nuisance parameters fall in classes with finite uniform entropy integrals.
 For a generic class of functions $\mc{F}$, let $F$ denote an envelope function for $\mc{F}$, i.e., $\sup_{f\in \mc{F}}|f|\le \mc{F}$.
 Let $N(\epsilon,\mc{F},\|\cdot\|)$ denote the covering number, i.e., the minimal number of $\epsilon$-balls (with distance defined on $\|\cdot\|$) needed to cover $\mc{F}$.
-Moreover, let
+Let